 In any interview with persons who are not behaving calmly or rationally, it is crucial that staff do not allow themselves to engage in any verbal or physical fights.
 Staff should at all times maintain a professional and non-aggressive approach when dealing with such persons.
 It is also important to avoid using any confrontational body language.
 In particular:

-If you have genuine reasons to consider that the person will not just exhibit unacceptable behaviour, but behave in a dangerous manner, you should not conduct the interview but contact the department’s Safety and Security directorate, Work Health and Safety directorate or Legal Services for advice and assistance.
+If you have genuine reasons to consider that the person will not just exhibit unacceptable behaviour, but behave in a dangerous manner, you should not conduct the interview but contact the department’s Incident Support Hotline (1800 811 523), Health and Safety or Legal Services for advice and assistance.

 If it is necessary to terminate an interview and the person refuses to leave, he or she should be advised that failure to leave may result in police or security being called.
 Except in cases of actual or threatened physical violence, any decision to call police or security should be a last resort.
 For the procedures on how to deal with such issues, staff should refer to legal issues bulletin 58 – Unauthorised Entry onto departmental Premises with regard to the Inclosed Lands Act.

 Steps should also be taken prior to any meeting to clarify the role of any support person who attends with the interviewee.
 The role of a support person is not to act as an advocate for the interviewee or to become actively involved in any discussion which may take place.
 The form of support and assistance may vary according to the circumstances and could include the taking of notes, provision of advice on rights, suggesting a temporary pause in a meeting or suggesting seeking further advice.

 A support person should also be mindful of any potential conflict of interest that may arise and should not accept the role if such a conflict does arise.
 For example, such a conflict might arise, depending on the issue, if the support person is a staff member.